AyeAreEm/impulse/README.md

 @def -> define a static label for something (e.g. @def CAP: 100; or @def io: @import "stdio.h";)

-defer -> perform action right before the end of current scope usize -> unsigned integer type with the same number of bits as the platform's pointer type sizeof -> returns the size in bytes of a type
+defer -> perform action right before the end of current scope sizeof -> returns the size in bytes of a type

 default struct values -> so that there isn't a need for a constructor as its baked into the struct